JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ## 📚 Installation Options

-There are several options for VlTed and OVGI:
+There are several options for VlTed and OGVI:
 (make a backup of the files before installing the mod you know)

 1. Each Car has a `.nfsms`, so you can try each one individually.